 Big Rocks for Strong Christ-Followers

-Today’s Big Rock: Doing Everything in Love – Part V
+Today’s Big Rock: Thinking of Others – Part V

 Let us think of ways to motivate one another to acts of love and good works.
 And let us not neglect our meeting together, as some people do, but encourage one another, especially now that the day of his return is drawing near.

 If you search for the phrase “one another” in the New Testament, you would that phrase appears about 100 times.

 About 59 occurrences are specific commands teaching us how or how not to relate to another believer.